National Register of Historic Places listings in Sitka, Alaska

 This is a list of the National Register of Historic Places listings in Sitka, Alaska.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Sitka, Alaska, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 21 properties and districts listed on the National Register in the city and borough, including 8 National Historic Landmarks.
+There are 22 properties and districts listed on the National Register in the city and borough, including 8 National Historic Landmarks.
 Another property was once listed but has been removed.